-ESL vocabulary games are useful for reinforcing student’s absorption and activation of new lexis.
-From the names of foodstuffs and colours, technical terms, set phrases for use when emailing, ways of interrupting a conversation to make a point, through to idioms which only a native (and regional) speaker could ever guess at the meaning of.
-The field of vocabulary learning is vast and these games encompass a wide variety of these differing categories of vocabulary.
+ESL vocabulary games are useful for reinforcing student’s absorption and activation of new words and phrases.
+From the names of foodstuffs and colours, technical terms, set phrases for use when emailing, ways of interrupting a conversation to make a point, through to idioms which only a native (and regional) speaker could ever guess the meaning of.
+The field of vocabulary learning is vast and these games encompass a wide variety of different categories of vocabulary.

 Spelling games and activities to help familiarise students with the English alphabet.

-One of the best ESL vocabulary games ever created.
-Great for giving students a nice send off at the end of the course or before the holiday break.
+One of the most popular ESL vocabulary games.
+Great for giving students a nice send-off at the end of the course or before the holiday break.
 Here’s my own take on the game as well as some questions to get you started.

-Test students’ memories, add useful vocabulary and practise there is and there are, all by collecting some random household junk before you go out.
+Test students’ memories, add useful vocabulary and practise there is and there are, all by collecting some random household items before you go out.

 Pass the bomb

-An ESL game to practise recognising phrasal verbs.
+An ESL game to practice recognising phrasal verbs.

 A less boisterous version of Taboo, students describe objects for their classmates to guess.

 A simple but effective activity to increase students’ vocabulary and speaking confidence.
-Also available in book form.
+Also available as a handy, easy to photocopy book.

 Fed up of being stuck in the classroom on a sunny afternoon?
 Send your students out on a scavenger hunt.